Multiobjective Test Problems with Degenerate Pareto Fronts: Introduction

-Degenerate problems appear relatively rare in the evolutionary multiobjective optimization research.
-And more importantly, they are designed to serve some particular purpose or in accordance with specific landscape patterns, thus failing to represent the variety of real-world scenarios.
-For example, Deb-Thiele-Laumanns-Zitzler~(DTLZ)~5~\cite{Deb2005a}, DTLZ6~\cite{Deb2005a}, and Walking fish group~(WFG)~3~\cite{huband2005scalable, Huband2006} are three degenerate test problems whose PFs lie on 1D curves independent of the number of objectives, and all of the objectives except the last one objective are multiples of the first objective on their PFs.
-The DTLZ5 problem is further extended into DTLZ5($I$,$M$)~\cite{Deb2005on}, an $M$-objective problem with $I$ specifiable essential objectives.
-To help the researchers to easily view and understand the search behavior of multiobjective optimizers, the multi-point distance minimization problem (MP-DMP)~\cite{karlsson1988scanline, Ishibuchi2013many, Cheung2016} and the multi-line distance minimization problem (ML-DMP)~\cite{Rectangle, Li2017} are developed.
-MP-DMP is to simultaneously minimize the distances of a point to a prespecified set of target points, and ML-DMP aims to simultaneously minimize the distances of a point to a set of target lines.
+Degenerate problems appear relatively rare in evolutionary multiobjective optimization research.
+And more importantly, they are designed to serve some particular purposes or in accordance with specific landscape patterns, thus failing to represent the variety of real-world scenarios.
+For example, Deb-Thiele-Laumanns-Zitzler~(DTLZ)~5~\cite{Deb2005a}, DTLZ6~\cite{Deb2005a}, and Walking fish group~(WFG)~3~\cite{huband2005scalable, Huband2006} are three degenerate test problems\footnote{DTLZ5, DTLZ6 and WFG3 were originally intended to be degenerate multiobjective test problems.
+However, their true Pareto fronts have nondegenerate parts when they have four or more objectives~\cite{Ishibuchi2016de}.} whose PFs lie on 1D curves no matter how many objectives the problem has, and all of the objectives except the last one are multiples of the first objective on their PFs.
+The DTLZ5 problem is further extended into DTLZ5($I$,$M$)~\cite{Deb2005on}, an $M$-objective problem with $I$ specifiable essential objectives\footnote{The Pareto front of DTLZ5($I$,$M$) also has a nondegenerate part.
+Reference \cite{Saxena2013objective} introduced a constraint to the original formulation to remove the nondegenerate part.}.
+There are also some other degenerate multiobjective test problems.
+For instance, to help researchers to easily view and understand the search behaviour of multiobjective optimizers, the multi-point distance minimization problem (MP-DMP)~\cite{karlsson1988scanline, Ishibuchi2013many, Cheung2016} and the multi-line distance minimization problem (ML-DMP)~\cite{Rectangle, Li2017} are developed.
+MP-DMP is to simultaneously minimize the distances of a point to a pre-specified set of target points, and ML-DMP aims to simultaneously minimize the distances of a point to a set of target lines.
 Since the Pareto-optimal regions of these two problems in the decision space typically lie on a $2$D manifold (regardless of the number of the objectives and the decision variables)~\cite{Li2017}, their PFs are also on a $2$D manifold, and this makes them be degenerate problems.
-In \cite{saxena2011framework}, a set of problems whose PFs lie on $1$D or $2$D manifold are presented to stress the complexity of the Pareto optimal solutions in the decision space.
-In contrast, in \cite{liu2017adaptively} to emphasize the effectiveness of the Pareto optimal solutions in the objective space, another set of problems are proposed, where the redundant objectives are all equal to zero and the degenerate PF is determined only by the first part of the objectives.
+In \cite{saxena2011framework}, a set of problems whose PFs lie on a $1$D or a $2$D manifold are presented to stress the complexity of the Pareto optimal solutions in the decision space.
+In contrast, in \cite{liu2017adaptively} to emphasize the effectiveness of the Pareto optimal solutions in the objective space, another set of problems is proposed, where the redundant objectives are all equal to zero and the degenerate PF is determined only by the first part of the objectives.